 Customers who participated in our beta were excited by the possibilities, with one UX researcher noting, “I was impressed with how I was able to understand what each user went through without having to take the time to actually watch them go through it.”

-This feature is now available for customers with Enhanced Metrics to accelerate your post-test analysis, and ultimately help you to build better customer experiences, using the power of human insight.
+This feature is now available to accelerate your post-test analysis, and ultimately help you to build better customer experiences, using the power of human insight.